There Are New Couples In "Dead To Me" Season 2, But Fans Are Only Obsessed With One Duo

-Warning: Spoilers are ahead for Dead To Me season 2.
+Warning: spoilers ahead for Dead To Me season 2.

 The new season of Dead To Me is full of new couples, but it’s the OG pair of besties Judy (Linda Cardellini) and Jen (Christina Applegate) that fans are still obsessing over.
 Honestly, can you blame them?